mitkeng/CCS_Focusing/README.md

  The advantage ultimately is reduced computational workload downstream (*e.g.*, quantum mechanical calculations) and improved gas phase structure prediction precision.
 It is currently only appropriate for lipid molecules.
 <br />

  This program takes in an ensemble of raw conformers in atomic cartesian xyz format as input.
 Only filtering and partitioning of conformers are accomplished; no alteration to conformer physical property is done.
-Connection to google drive for importing and exporting data or results is supported.
+Connection to google drive for importing and exporting data or results are supported.

 <br />